-At last after many pilgrimages and meeting many holy people she came to Shirdi and Sai Baba asked her to stay in Shala (School) situated between Dwarkamai and Chavadi.
+At last after many pilgrimages and meeting many holy people she came to Shirdi and started singing Tukaram's abhangs before Baba.

 One evening, in 1907 Sai Baba was sitting in Dwarkamai, with his hand leaning on the wooden rest.
 The sun was moving slowly towards the setting point.
 The cattle were moving towards their shade after grazing in the nearby fields.
 At that time, at near distant was a building called Chavadi.
 The building was in a dilapidated condition.
 More than that all the sides were open.
 One could see the horizon from the Masjid Mai or Dwaraka Mai.
 Around the Dwarka Mai there was no fencing of any kind.
 At that time Sai Baba’s eyes saw at a distance, a figure, clad in white clothes, moving towards Dwarkamai.